HAZEL DEAN DAVIS, HORNIST

 A passionate chamber musician, Hazel has been featured in the Virginia Arts Festival Chamber Series, where critics called her “the star of the show...she played with complete security and authority...whether asked for leaps, trills, or long beautiful sustained notes” (Virginian Pilot).

-Hazel is the horn professor at the University of New Hampshire and spends her summers as a faculty artist and teacher at the Brevard Music Center in North Carolina.
+Hazel is on faculty at the Longy Conservatory in Cambridge, and is the horn professor at the University of New Hampshire.
+She spends her summers as a faculty artist and teacher at the Brevard Music Center in North Carolina.
 She also maintains a private horn studio in Arlington, MA.